Your F3 Options Explained

 ✅ Pros

-This will minimise your time out of training, whilst still giving you plenty of free time and the opportunity to travel, or to do some ad hoc work through locum or bank shifts to save some money before entering your next training programme.
+This minimizes your time out of training, whilst still giving you plenty of time off and the opportunity to travel.
+It would also allow you to do some ad hoc locum work to save some money before entering your next training programme.

 ⛔️ Cons

-If you won’t have decided on your specialty by the end of your F2 year then this option isn’t for you, as you would likely need to apply around July 2021.
-This won’t work for you if you don’t have a rotation in your preferred specialty, or if you feel like you need more time to decide.
+If you won’t have decided on your specialty by the end of your F2 Year then this option isn’t for you.
+If you don’t have a rotation in your preferred specialty, or if you feel like you need more time to decide, then give this option a miss.

-This option also won’t be for you if six months off is not going to be long enough for you to achieve your other goals.
+This option also won’t be right for you if six months out of training isn't long enough to achieve any other goals you have.

 Option 2: Find a Fellowship